Bike Lane Uprising X Bike Easy

 Bike Easy believes in the power of bicycling to help create a healthy, prosperous, resilient, and equitable future for all people.

-Youth Learn to Ride is a free group class for children age 5 and up who are ready to ride a two-wheeler for the first time.
-With our safe and...
+Bike Easy's Adult Learn to Ride is a group class for adults ages 16 and up who are ready to ride on a bike for the first time.

 By educating the public on safety, building support through advocacy, and organizing community events and activities, we improve bicycling conditions for everyone in the region.